lnfernux/lnfernux.github.io/_posts/2022-06-07-AzureLighthouse-UserManagedIdentity.md

 # Scenario

-- We're creating a user managed identity for use in Microsoft Sentinel Playbooks.
+- We're creating a user managed identity in a managed tenant.
 - It needs to have the `Microsoft Sentinel Contributor` role.
 - We want to be able to assign that role using access granted by Azure Lighthouse.